Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Nonlinear dichotomy

-\begin{proof} Let $r_0$ be given, to be specified later.
-Assume by contradiction that we can find a sequence $c_k \to 0$, and the sequences of constants $b_0\leq b_k \leq b_1$, and bounded monotone solutions $v_k$ to \eqref{Di-01} that satisfy
+\begin{proof} Let $r_0$ be given to be specified later.
+Assume by contradiction that there exist sequences $c_k \to 0$, $b_k \in [b_0,b_1]$, and bounded monotone solutions $v_k$ of \eqref{Di-01} such that

-and for which condition $(ii)$ does not hold.
-Then, up to extracting a sequence, $v_k$ converges uniformly on compacts and in the $C^{1,\alpha}$ norm from either side of $\{x_n \neq 0\}$ to a solution $\overline{v}$ for a limiting problem
+while alternative $(ii)$ fails for every $k$.
+Passing to a subsequence, we may assume that $v_k$ converges uniformly on compacts and in the $C^{1,\alpha}$ norm from either side of $\{x_n \neq 0\}$ to a limiting solution $\overline{v}$ of